gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

 1. Import **icon collections**.

     Polymer comes with several icon collections.
 Before a collection can be used, it has to be imported.
-In this example we’ll be using the Iron set.
+In this example we'll be using the Iron set.
 In the code below, we use the `Polymer.importHref` utility method, and wait for the set to load before we run the application.

         package org.gwtproject.tutorial.client;